khanlab/scattr/docs/outputs/output_files.md

     └── tractography
 ```

-Briefly, `dti` containers processed diffusion tensor images along with
+Briefly, `dti` contains processed diffusion tensor images along with
 quantitative maps (e.g. `FA`, `MD`, etc.), `dwi` contains images that were
 converted from Nifti (`.nii.gz`) to the MRtrix imaging format (`.mif`),
-`response`, contains subject-specific response functions, and `tractography`
+`response` contains subject-specific response functions, and `tractography`
 contains tractogram files.

 ## dti

-This folder contains processed diffusion tensor images (DTI) that was used to
+This folder contains processed diffusion tensor images (DTI) that were used to
 compute quantitative maps (stored in the MRtrix imaging format - `.mif`), also
 found within the folder: